Aide financière

 • Important Financial Aid Dates

-• January 12, 2023: Parents’ Financial Statement (financial aid application) due for new applicants.
+• January 9, 2024: Financial aid application due for new applicants.

-• February 24, 2023: Completed 2022 federal tax returns (including all schedules) should be uploaded to the School and Student Services portal by this date for all new College Prep financial aid applicants.
+• February 23, 2024: Completed 2023 federal tax returns (including all schedules) should be uploaded to your Clarity application by this date for all new College Prep financial aid applicants.

-• March 17, 2023, 4:00 PM: Financial aid notifications sent to newly admitted students via your Ravenna portal
+• March 15, 2024, 4:00 PM: Financial aid notifications sent to newly admitted students via the application portal

-• April 18, 2023: Completed 2022 federal tax returns (including all schedules) should be uploaded to the School and Student Services portal by this date for all returning College Prep financial aid recipients.
+• April 15, 2024: Completed 2023 federal tax returns (including all schedules) should be uploaded to your Clarity application by this date for all returning College Prep financial aid recipients.

 Liste de 1 membres.